"Mishimax": A Volume Reduction

 ・1000 kg of waste/sludge is biodegraded in 24 hours

 ・Necessary quantity of wood chips: 10,000 L/6 months

 ・After installing Mishimax, the system requires two months of preparative operation to activate the microbes in the fermentation tank.

-・Wood chips are added to the fermentation tank every six months.
-The added wood chips are biodegraded together with the organic waste/sludge and become available as organic fertilizer.
+・Wood chips are replaced to the fermentation tank every six months.
+They are biodegraded together with the organic waste/sludge and become available as organic fertilizer.

 ・Other specifications are also available as custom options.
 The maximum treatment capacity of Mishimax is 15 t/day.